 The National Institute on Aging also notes that social isolation is linked to increased risk of depression, cognitive decline, obesity and a weakened immune system.

 Men are at greater risk of suffering from social isolation.
-As we reported in “8 Surprising Facts That Nobody Tells You About Retirement,” a survey found just 48% of retired men living alone were very satisfied with the number of friends they had.
+As we reported in “8 Surprising Things No One Tells You About Retirement,” a survey found just 48% of retired men living alone were very satisfied with the number of friends they had.

 By contrast, 71% of retired women living alone were very satisfied with their number of social connections.

 So, keep the ties that bind securely fastened as you move through your golden years.